Newswise — MOUNT VERNON, Iowa - Four Cornell College students are spending their summer researching playgrounds in Linn County.

 In fact, they’re examining 114 playgrounds in fifteen cities within the county, including Mount Vernon and Cedar Rapids.

-“We are doing a study across Linn County on playground equipment to see how it can help enhance the development of children’s physical fitness,” said senior exercise science major Kaylynn Sparks, who plans to become a physical therapist.
+“We are doing a study across Linn County on playground equipment to see how it can help enhance the development of children’s physical fitness,” said senior major Kaylynn Sparks, who plans to become a physical therapist.

 Sparks, along with senior Ani’ja Simmons, sophomore A’ryn Jackson, and junior Carissa Meis are working with Associate Professor of Kinesiology Lewis Kanyiba to identify if the playgrounds have equipment that can help children develop the four components of health-related physical fitness: